Still buying bottled water? Switching to a home water filtration system is the more sustainable choice. And it may be healthier, too.

 Under-Sink

 The next step up in systems would be an under-sink filtration system.
-These are some of the most advanced systems you can get for your home, and allows you to change what does and doesn’t get filtered, depending on your needs.
+These are some of the most advanced systems you can get for your home and allows you to change what does and doesn’t get filtered, depending on your needs.

 You are often able to add different filters to an under-sink system, and they are very efficient at filtering watering.
-Under-sink systems are definitely more expensive, but if the water you are exposed to is high in fluoride, sediment, or other toxins, it is one of, if not the best, ways to clean your home water.
+Under-sink systems are more expensive, but if the water you are exposed to is high in fluoride, sediment, or other toxins, it is one of, if not the best, ways to clean your home water.

 Related on Ethos: